Chuck Greenberg (businessman): Other sports interests

 In October 2008, Greenberg founded Greenberg Sports Group.
 The company provides management, consulting and marketing services to the sports industry.
-In 2008, he was elected to the Minor League Baseball Board of Trustees, which has exclusive power to determine policies and enact rules and regulations for Minor League Baseball.
-Greenberg also was named to the Sports Business Research Advisory Board at Penn State University, representing team owners in the work of the Center for Sports Business Research.
-He also serves on the board of directors of the Mario Lemieux Foundation (1994–present), the board of directors for the Carolina League (2006–present) and the board of directors for the Baseball Interactive Rights Company (2008–present).
+Among serving on multiple boards, he has served on the board of directors of the Mario Lemieux Foundation since its inception in 1994.
+Greenberg has also served on the Sports Business Research Advisory Board at Penn State University, representing team owners in the work of the Center for Sports Business Research.

 Greenberg has had a long-time association with Dallas Mavericks owner Mark Cuban.
 When they lived in Pittsburgh, the two were neighbors, and both attended the Temple Emanuel synagogue.
 Cuban said that Greenberg "puts the fan first, and he likes to make sure they have fun.
 I think he is going to be great for the Rangers, and I have told him I am happy to help in any way I can."

 Personal life

-Chuck has three adult sons; Jeff, Jack, and Ben, and he currently makes his home in Westlake, Texas.
+Chuck has three adult sons; Jeff, Jack, and Ben, and he currently makes his home in California.